-For a second, I felt a puff of cool, musty-smelling air then I was standing at a bustling station.
+For a second, I felt a puff of cool, musty-smelling air then, just like that, I was standing at a bustling station.
 All sorts of people were hustling about, many wearing Hogwarts’ robes.
 I felt insanely cool.
 YEAH!
 THAT'S HOW IT'S DONE!
-HEY DAVID, LOOK AT ME NOW!

 “Mum!”
 Rose shouted suddenly and sprinted forward into the arms of an older woman.
 She had a kind face and wavy brown hair.
 She affectionately embraced her daughter, then turned to me.

 “Rose, is this the Cassie you mentioned?”